MicrosoftDocs/azure-devops-yaml-schema/task-reference/helm-installer-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Install Helm on an agent machine.
+Use this task to install Helm on an agent machine.
 <!-- :::editable-content-end::: -->

 :::moniker-end